Detroit bonds drop, judge seeks to halt bankruptcy filing

 In the state court proceeding on Friday, Judge Aquilina said she plans to keep the White House informed on matters affecting pensions by sending her rulings in the state cases to President Barack Obama, according to her law clerk, and attorney William Wertheimer, who is representing retirees in a lawsuit.

-Reporting by Nick Carey; Additional reporting by Deepa Seetharaman, Paul Lienert, Karen Pierog, Joseph Lichterman, Edward Krudy, Nick Brown, and Roberta Rampton; Editing by Dan Burns, David Greising and Leslie Gevirtz
+Reporting by Nick Carey; Additional reporting by Deepa Seetharaman, Paul Lienert and Joseph Lichterman in Detroit; Karen Pierog in Chicago; Edward Krudy and Nick Brown in New York; and Roberta Rampton in Washington; Editing by Dan Burns, David Greising, Leslie Gevirtz and Lisa Shumaker